jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

 The Product data resides in a Delta table that is served to both the Power BI report and the Power App and is updated via the Power Automate Cloud Flow.

 ### Power BI
-- This reads the Product Delta table from Databricks via Direct Query
+- This reads the Product Delta table from Databricks via Direct Query.
 - A Power App is embedded in the report and we use the [PowerBIIntegration](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/powerapps-custom-visual) capability to pass the product data to the Power App.

 ### Power App
-- It is embedded within the Power BI Report via a web browser
+- It is embedded within the Power BI Report.
-- This reads the Product Delta table via the Power BI report via the [PowerBIIntegration](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/powerapps-custom-visual) capability.
+- It reads the Product Delta table via the [PowerBIIntegration](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/powerapps-custom-visual) capability from Power Bi.
 - A button click in the Power App triggers the Power Automate Cloud Flow.

 ### Power Automate Cloud Flow
 - Activated from the Power App
-- Updates the Product Delta table in Databricks.
+- It updates the Product Delta table in Databricks.

 ## src folder contents